Here's what you can do to keep your lips soft and moist:

 Petroleum jelly huh...I guess coz the damn chapstick is just not working!!! no matter how much I slather it on, it's not going...

-same way they can harm the skin on other parts of your body.
+Screen out the sun.
+The sun's ultraviolet rays can damage and dry the sensitive skin on your lips in the same way they can harm the skin on other parts of your body.
 Indeed, the lips are a common site for skin cancer, since they don't contain melanin, a pigment (coloring) that helps protect skin from ultraviolet rays.
 Certain skin cancers that appear on the lips may be more serious and more likely to spread, too, so if you'll be out in the sun, use a lip balm that contains sunscreen.
 Choose a product that has an SPF (sun protection factor) of 15 or higher.

 Check...i haven't been going out so I'm covered...though my chapstick does come with SPF 15 and still taste like vanilla mint.